 Hardware is Dead!

-Move to the Cloud with Angel IVR &
+Move to the Cloud with Genesys IVR &

 Hardware is dead.
 Businesses today have social, mobile and analytic needs attached to their IVR and Contact Center voice requirements--needs that on-premise hardware simply cannot meet due to long deployment cycles, an inability to make changes in real time and an inherent lack of flexibility.
 Enterprises need to put the caller first, every time, and hardware cannot effectively support that mission.